 LAW OF DISCHARGE

-- Contagious Discharge (Sickness/Illness related/Corpse), just like today people stay away from those who are sick in the fear that they might become sick.
-Israel were to leave the camp so that they don’t infect the rest of the people.
-Isn’t this a good thing to do?
-God in His mercy called it out.
-Once these people were better, they came back to the camp, bathed and offered SACRIFICES – Sin offering and a Burned offering.
+Those who were in Israel, who were contagious, were to leave the camp so that they don’t infect the rest of the people (Num.
+5:1-3).
+Once these people were better, they came back to the camp, bathed and offered sacrifices – Sin offering and a Burnt offering.